Western Samoa is a country with 2 main islands, Upolu and Savaii. It’s on the Pacific Ocean, and it’s part of Polynesia and heaven on earth.

 During one of our drives, we stopped to see this wonderful waterfall.
 It’s a 100 m (328 ft) long waterfall, and it’s gorgeous.

-The sad thing was that we could only see it from very, very far and that the viewpoint was completely full of litter.
+The sad things were that we could only see it from very, very far and that the viewpoint was completely full of litter.
 It was sad, really, and we couldn’t reach them to pick them up because it was beyond the fence.

 It’s free, though, and it’s worth the stop.